jfields4733/Jordan/-5MuxOfMux/Lecture.md

 ![4portMuxVoltageControlledBuffer](4portMuxVoltageControlledBuffer.png)

-The above 4 port diagram contains a mux built with voltage controlled buffers.
-This one shows one built with gates:
+The above 4 port diagram contains a mux built with [voltage controlled buffers](https://github.com/ENES-246DigitalElectronics/ENES246/blob/master/-5MuxOfMux/muxFromVoltageControlledBuffers.circ).
+This one shows one built with [gates](https://github.com/ENES-246DigitalElectronics/ENES246/blob/master/-5MuxOfMux/muxFromGates.circ):

 ![muxFromGates](muxFromGates.png)

-In complicated circuits the insides of a port diagram are often so complex, that how the circuit is built is not displayed.
+In complicated circuits the insides of a port diagram are sometimes so complex, that nothing is displayed inside the box.

 The circuit symbol is a triangle with the nose chopped off.
 The big flat side of the triangle has all the data inputs.
 The chopped off nose has the the data outputs.
 Control  wires are attached to the sides of the triangle.
 Often the output of a mux turns into control for another circuit.